hunterchen7/scavenger-hunt/README.md

 - a shopping cart trolley far from home
 - a street name with an ASCII sum that is a perfect cube
 - a convoluted parking sign
+- a rope
+- something resembling the letter 'y' but is not the letter 'y'